DEFRA/AQIE-Citizen-Alpha/README.md

 # AQIE-Citizen-Alpha
 AQIE = Air Quality and Industrial Emissions.
-This is the prototype for our Citizen service.
+This is the alpha prototype for our Citizen service.

 ## Backend
 Controllers returning a View have a name prefixed with Display.